rinabella-gh/ublue-x13s/README.md

 This an image for the x13s that aims to provide a sensible base for the hardware, allowing users to pin certain releases to ensure there is always a stable version available for the user on their computer.

-Based off universal-blue's template.
+Based off universal-blue's template, specifically bootc.
 I pretty much made this because I was tired of the ubuntu installation having severe performance regressions.

 The most frustrating part of this was trying to understand what a .dtb is and where I should be putting the .dtb to ensure it was in line with how the sytems were expecting the changes.